-Most of the coffee Vietnam produces comes from the Robusta variety of coffee bean, rather than the more commonly known Arabica.
+Vietnam produces the Robusta variety of coffee bean, rather than the more commonly known Arabica.

-What makes the Vietnamese coffee phin filter different than a pour-over (eg. Chemex) is that the phin consists of 2 parts:
+What makes the traditional Vietnamese coffee filter different than a pour-over (eg. Chemex) or French press is that the phin consists of 2 parts:

 - a bottom metal cylindrical "cup" with perforations and